kevinboone/solunar2/README.md

 `solunar` will build on Linux, and is reported to build on OS/X. It will build for Android (for use in a terminal) with the Google native development tools.
+For Android you'll need to add position-independent code flags to both the build and link:

+    $ EXTRA_LDFLAGS=-pie EXTRA_CFLAGS=-fPIC -fPIE make

 It builds on Windows under Cygwin, and I would expect it to build with the Windows Linux subsystem (WSL) but I haven't tried it.
 It won't run on Windows under MinGW, even if it builds, because there is no timezone database.
 Problems may also be encountered on very minimal Linux systems like Alpine, for the same reason.
 However, you can install the timezone database on Alpine using `apk add tzdata`.

+`solunar` stores timezone information for cities in `libsolunar/src/cityinfo.h`.
+Timezone information changes occasionally.
+If you're building on a system with an up-to-date `/usr/share/zoneinfo/zone.tab` you can optionally run `parse_zoneinfo.pl` to generate a new `cityinfo.h`.
+All the recent changes of which I'm aware have been in naming -- Kyev to Kiev, etc.

 ## Command-line options